dph01/lift-CRUDBasic/README.md

 Thanks to thoughtful class design and useful Scala language features you can easily override much of the CRUD functionality and layout to suit your particular needs.

-I've found these tools to be excellent for rapid prototyping, or even production code that isn't wanting to do anything too flashy.
+I've found these tools to be excellent for rapid prototyping, or even production code that isn't wanting to do anything too complicated.
 However, in many cases, I've wanted to override so much of the default code that it made more sense to write my own CRUD code from the ground up.

-I found this to be surprisingly tricky; I had to put a bit of thought into how best to orgnaise the code, and there were a few subtle gotchas regarding the use of RequestVars that had me scratching me head for a while.
+I found this to be surprisingly tricky in places; I had to put a bit of thought into how best to orgnaise the code, and there were a few subtle gotchas regarding the use of RequestVars that had me scratching me head for a while.

-This post is written to help other's who may be treading the same ground; hopefully to help people navigate through more efficiently that I did.
+This post is written to help other's who may be treading the same ground. efficiently that I did.

-This assumes familiarity with ....

 # Setup